QBiz Leads AI

 Because an AI answer is not built the way a Google results page is, and the things that win the old game are only part of the new one.
 Two assumptions trip owners up here, and both feel reasonable until you see how these tools work.

 The first is that a strong Google ranking carries over.
 It largely does not.
 When a tool like ChatGPT searches the live web to answer a local question, it does not read Google's rankings; its retrieval has long run primarily through Microsoft's Bing index.
-A practice can sit at the top of Google for "dentist in Reading" and go entirely unnamed by ChatGPT, simply because the engine is reading a different map of the web.
+You might rank number one on Google for "dentist in Reading" and yet be entirely missing from ChatGPT's answer, simply because each system reads its own separate map of the web.
 Your Google work still matters for the patients who use Google directly, and good local SEO genuinely helps your overall presence, but it does not quietly deliver you into the AI reply.

 The useful way to hold this is that search optimisation and answer optimisation have become two related jobs rather than one.
 Being found by a person scanning a list and being named inside an AI answer are different outcomes with overlapping but distinct inputs.
 If that framing is new, our AEO guide for dentists and clinics lays out the full difference; the short version is that you now have to earn a place in the answer, not just a place on the page.